Giles Coke: Grimsby Town

 On 12 February 2021, Coke joined Grimsby Town on a deal until the end of the 2020–21 season, having been allowed to join the club after speaking to the National League in order to terminate his registration with them.

 After impressing over his 17 games in the 2020–21 season, Coke was offered and duly signed a one-year contract extension on 9 June 2021.

-Coke was named as Grimsby's club captain for the 2021–22 season, going on to say "“I am really happy about it - it shows the manager believes in me.
+Coke was named as Grimsby's club captain for the 2021–22 season, saying "I am really happy about it - it shows the manager believes in me.
 Even if I don't play every game, I will always try to help everyone in the team as much as I can, so we can all be successful.
 Even though I am captain, I also see some of the others as captains as well in a way.
 There are others who can add similar things to the team and just because I am wearing the armband doesn't mean they haven't got an input."

 Grimsby secured promotion with victory in the play-off final, though Coke was not in the matchday squad at London Stadium.

 On 11 June 2022, following promotion back to the Football League the club announced their retained list ahead of the 2022–23 season and confirmed that Coke would be among those released when his contract expires on 30 June.